-(III.A) Planning Session for 2014 Plan of Finance
+(III.A) 2014 Plan of Finance

-Finance staff and the Financial Advisor will schedule an annual meeting in December to develop the outlines of the 2014 Plan of Finance.
-Topics to be discussed include: current and advance refunding opportunities, timing, size and form of new money to be issued in 2014; review of swap portfolio; and annual rating agency strategy preparation.
+On January 91, Finance Staff and the Financial Advisor met via conference call to develop the outlines of the 2014 Plan of Finance.
+Topics discussed include: current and advance refunding opportunities, timing, size and form of new money to be issued in 2014; review of swap portfolio; and annual Rating Agency strategy preparation.
+In particular: